 We look at the difference between leasehold and freehold and answer some of the questions we often get asked about buying a leasehold property.

 What is the difference between a leasehold and a freehold?

 There are two different forms of legal ownership for residential property: freehold and leasehold.

-A leasehold gives the purchaser the right to occupy the property for the period specified in the lease.
+Purchasing a lease gives you the right to live in the property for a set number of years.
+You won’t own the property outright, the freeholder owns the property and the ground it sits on.
+Ownership of the property will ultimately revert to the freeholder once the lease expires.
 Leases are usually long term – often 90 years or 120 years and as high as 999 years – but can be short, such as 40 years.
 In England, flats are generally owned on a leasehold basis.

 Read our blog for more information on the difference between leasehold and freehold.

 A lease is a contract between you and your landlord, which sets out both parties’ rights and duties.
 The freeholder is responsible for maintaining and repairing the building structure and communal areas and insuring the building itself.
 The leaseholder will agree to keep the property in good order, pay the service charge and ground rent, and abide by the lease restrictions and consents.

 Your lease will allow you to occupy the property for a fixed number of years.